 You may also purchase your textbooks from outside vendors.
 There is no requirement that you purchase through the College Store.

-Submit final transcript for undergraduate degree to Graduate Admissions prior to the first day of classes, you will need to provide the Graduate Admissions Office with a final transcript showing conferral of your undergraduate degree.
+Prior to the first day of classes, you will need to provide the Graduate Admissions Office with a final transcript showing conferral of your undergraduate degree.
 If you are currently a SUNY Cortland undergraduate student, the Registrar’s Office will process the conferral of your degree and a transcript will not be necessary.

-Submit initial teaching certificate as soon as your initial teaching certificate is issued by New York State, please submit a copy from the TEACH system to your advisor or Graduate Coordinator.
+As soon as your initial teaching certificate is issued by New York State, please submit a copy from the TEACH system to your advisor or Graduate Coordinator.
 You may need to submit a Request for Change of Graduate Status form to have the “W” removed from your program code.
 Students in the Health and Modern Languages programs do not need to submit a Change of Status form.
 Check with your advisor or Graduate Coordinator if you have questions.